 عبارات ومصطلحات مألوفة

-Acropolis Aegean Agora Excavations Alison Frantz American School amphora appear Archaeology Archaic architecture artist Athenian agora Athens Attica Bronze Age building cella central civilization Classical Studies coin colors columns Corinth Corinthian Cretan Crete cult decoration Deutsches Archäologisches Institut Doric order drapery earlier early east pediment evidence examples fifth century fourth century fresco frieze Geometric graves Greece Greek head Helladic Hellenistic period Herakles Hirmer Fotoarchiv Ionic Kerameikos Knossos known lamps later Lysippos mainland megaron meters metopes Minoan molded monument Munich Mycenae Mycenaean National Archaeological Museum Olympia opisthodomos original painted Painter Parthenon pediment Pergamon Altar perhaps Photo Plate pottery probably pronaos Pylos reconstruction Red Figure Reproduced by permission Roman sanctuary scenes School of Classical sculpture seen seventh century shape shown in Figure shows statue STOA stone Studies at Athens stylobate technique TERRA COTTA FIGURINES Thera tomb typical vase wall Zeus
+Acropolis Aegean Agora Excavations Alison Frantz American School amphora appear Archaeology Archaic architecture artist Athenian agora Athens Attica Bronze Age building cella central civilization Classical Studies coin colors columns Corinth Corinthian Cretan Crete cult decorated Deutsches Archäologisches Institut Doric order earlier early east pediment evidence examples fifth century fourth century fresco frieze Geometric graves Greece Greek head Helladic Hellenistic period Herakles Hirmer Fotoarchiv Ionic Kerameikos Knossos known lamps later Lysippos mainland megaron meters metopes Minoan molded monument Munich Mycenae Mycenaean National Archaeological Museum Olympia opisthodomos original painted Painter Parthenon pediment Pergamon Altar perhaps Photo Plate pottery probably pronaos Pylos reconstruction Red Figure Reproduced by permission Roman sanctuary scenes School of Classical sculpture seen seventh century shape shown in Figure shows statue STOA stone Studies at Athens stylobate technique TERRA COTTA FIGURINES Thera tomb typical vase wall Zeus